STMicroelectronics/STMems_Machine_Learning_Core/lsm6dsox/Gym activity recognition/README.md

 Gym activity recognition is intended as a fitness example for a wearable device, like a smartwatch or a wristband.
 To implement this algorithm with a decision tree, all the data logs have been acquired using the device (LSM6DSOX) mounted on a wristband.
-The inputs of two sensors have been used (accelerometer and gyroscope at 104 Hz data rate) and six different features computed in a window of 208 samples (mean, variance, peak-to-peak, min, max, zero-crossing).
+Accelerometer data has been used at 26 Hz data rate (ultra-low power mode, 8 g full scale), and four different features computed in a window of 78 samples (mean, peak-to-peak, min, max) and using a low-pass filter (IIR1).
-The decision tree allows recognizing five different gym activities including bicep curls, jumping jacks, lateral raises, push-ups, squats.
+The decision tree allows recognizing three different gym activities including bicep curls, lateral raises, squats.
-The configuration runs at 104 Hz, computing features in a window of 208 samples.
+The configuration runs at 26 Hz, computing features in a window of 78 samples.

 ## 2 - Device orientation